The Beginner’s Guide to Men’s Skincare

 We go skin deep with beauty editor RJ Roque

-Welcome to the year 2018, a time where #LoveWins, industries are flush with game-changers and thankfully, flirtation between man and the world of beauty is no longer considered taboo.
+Are there honestly still people who believe skincare is a woman-only game?
+Newsflash: it’s 2019, a time of exciting collaborations, one where even industry juggernauts are learning new tricks and the flirtation between man and the world of beauty should no longer be considered taboo.
 The passing of time, the emergence of the pretty boy and a much needed stepping away from close-minded thinking has taught us that guys deserve to (and should!) care for their skin just as much as women do.
 Despite this, some men continue to tiptoe around the idea of beauty products like they’re complex creatures.
 As with everything else in the beauty world, men’s skincare may seem intimidating—but hey, it really doesn’t have to be that difficult.

 Take it from editor RJ Roque.
 Despite being armed with years’ worth of experience in the beauty realm, his approach to skincare is grounded in understanding what his skin needs and finding locally available products to get the job done.